-Appendix 1 where applicable) percentage of revenue) Arctic Oil^+ Companies that manufacture firearms and small arms ammunition for civilian markets.
-Excludes products exclusively sold for the military, government, and law enforcement markets.
-Companies involved in, among others, development, production, use maintenance offering for sale distribution import or export Civilian Firearms Cluster Munitions & Landmines Nuclear Weapons Companies that manufacture nuclear weapons and related systems and components. ≥ 5% Biological & Chemical Weapons Companies that manufacture chemical or biological weapons and related systems and components.
+Activity (as further defined in Appendix 1 where applicable) Description Revenue Threshold (maximum estimated percentage of revenue) Arctic Oil^+ Companies that derive revenue from the production of Arctic Oil. ≥ 10% Civilian Firearms Companies that manufacture firearms and small arms ammunition for civilian markets.
+Excludes products exclusively sold for the military, government, and law enforcement markets. ≥ 5% Cluster Munitions & Landmines Companies involved in, among others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Cluster Munitions and Landmines.
+0% Nuclear Weapons Companies involved in, amongst others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of nuclear weapons, where this supplies nuclear states outside of the NPT.
+0% Biological & Chemical Weapons Companies that manufacture chemical or biological weapons and related systems and components.
 0% Depleted Uranium Companies involved in the production of depleted uranium (DU) weapons, ammunition and armour, including companies that manufacture armour piercing, fin stabilized, discarding sabot tracing rounds (APFSDS-T); Kinetic Energy Missiles made with DU penetrators; and DU-enhanced armour, including composite tank armour.
 0% Incendiary (white phosphorous) Companies that manufacture incendiary weapons using white phosphorus.
 0% Laser blinding weapons Companies that manufacture weapons utilising laser technology that causes permanent blindness to the target.
-0% Non- detectable Fragments Companies that manufacture weapons which that use non- detectable fragments to inflict injury to targets.
+0% Non- detectable Fragments Companies that manufacture weapons which that use non-detectable fragments to inflict injury to targets.
 0% Oil Sands^+ Companies that derive revenue from oil sands extraction or that own oil sands reserves and disclose evidence of deriving revenue from them.
-This does not include revenue from non-extraction activities (e.g., exploration, surveying, processing, refining), ownership of oil sands reserves with no associated extraction revenues, or revenue from intra-company sales. ≥ 10% Thermal Coal^† Companies that derive revenue from mining or extraction of Thermal Coal and/or its sale to external parties or Thermal Coalbased power generation.
-Tobacco Producer Companies that manufacture Tobacco Products.
-0% Tobacco Retailer or Distributor†
+This does not include revenue from non-extraction activities ≥ 10%

-UN Global Companies that we consider do not meet the UNGC principles unless we place them into a structured and time bound engageme program like the Climate Engagement Escalation Programme (CEEP), based on internal research informed by MSCI data.
+(e.g., exploration, surveying, processing, refining), ownership of oil sands reserves with no associated extraction revenues, or revenue from intra-company sales.
+Thermal Coal^† Companies that derive revenue from mining or extraction of Thermal Coal and/or its sale to external parties or Thermal Coalbased power generation. ≥ 5% Tobacco Producer Companies that manufacture Tobacco Products.
+0% Tobacco Retailer or Distributor† Companies that distribute and retail Tobacco Products.
+This exclusion does not include a manufacturer that distributes its own Tobacco Products unless it also provides logistics or distribution services to other tobacco companies. ≥25% UN Global Compact † Companies that we consider do not meet the UNGC principles unless we place them into a structured and time bound engagement program like the Climate Engagement Escalation Programme (CEEP), based on internal research informed by MSCI data.
 NA